y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="ausresearch">AUS CSE Research Assistant</span>

 <small>Jun 2023-Dec 2023</small>
-<small>Currently a research assistant for the computer science and engineering department at the American University of Sharjah.
+<small>Formerly a research assistant for the computer science and engineering department at the American University of Sharjah.
 Will continue after my examinations this last month of the year.</small>

 <hr />

 #### Summary

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam tempus scelerisque orci at elementum.
-Sed in urna turpis.
-Sed consequat urna a felis sagittis fermentum.
-Sed a luctus metus.
-Etiam eleifend mollis augue eget tincidunt.
-Sed luctus, nisi quis vestibulum suscipit, mi mi vulputate mi, at tempor nibh lectus maximus diam.
-Nulla rhoncus massa sit amet enim vulputate, quis cursus nulla auctor.
-Vivamus consequat eros at odio faucibus, eu aliquet leo tristique.
-Integer vel rhoncus massa, eget congue turpis.
-Nullam euismod nisl sapien, sed tristique nibh tempor a.
-Mauris dapibus placerat felis, non rhoncus velit tempor consequat.
-Curabitur mollis ut libero nec dapibus.
-Maecenas rutrum lectus ac velit facilisis iaculis.
-Mauris sed dolor vitae nisi pharetra commodo.
+I was a research assistant at the American University of Sharjah, I got it after emailing my professor from their Winter Computing Camp.
+While I did not achieve a lot, I certainly learned a lot, and my professor was super welcoming and helpful during my journey, even at times when he was busy with his own duty.
+Came back to show my first published paper with [Dioptra](/#dioptra).

 ![AUS - Part Two](/AUS-2.jpeg)